Nemesis1019/Login/README.md

 It consists of a login screen, designed to be responsive and to allow input validation.

+The project is configured in such a way that it can be accessed via two links , (http://localhost:4200) ó (http://localhost:4200/login)
 # Configuration

 1.- Clone this repository: